DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 Suppliers and local authorities should:

 * carry out research with potential users for the service, including people with a range of accessibility needs
-* make sure people are not excluded from using the system because they lack digital skills or internet access (offline working) appropriate training and support should be provided if necessary
+* make sure people are not excluded from using the system because they lack digital skills or internet access
+* deliver appropriate training and support where necessary
-* provide evidence of gathering and evaluating user feedback on the accessibility and inclusivity of systems
+* gather evidence of user feedback on the accessibility and inclusivity of systems
 * release updates to continually improve the accessibility of the system

 ## Available guidance